dannyboy1024/FPGA-Maze-Router/README.md

   3. Select router project => properties => Debugging.
   4. Add test case path to the command line (e.g ./tests/cct1.txt)
   5. Build and run the router executable.
-  6. The easygl GUI will pop up.
+  6. The easygl GUI will pop up with the FPGA graphics.
 Red lines are routes.